mesosphere/spark-build/CONTRIBUTING.md

 1. Apache Spark cuts a release.
 2. We need to make a bugfix release.

-Follow the instruction for creating a tag depending on which release you're doing:
+Follow the instructions for creating a tag depending on which release you're doing:

 ### Apache Spark tag (Major version)